 The Chairmanship rotates monthly among the P5 Military Advisers in English alphabetical order of the names of their countries.

-|APRIL||United States of America|
+|MAY||United States of America|

-|SEPTEMBER||United States of America|
+|OCTOBER||United States of America|